Toshiba Laptop

 Toshiba Portégé Z30-A Disassembly

-In this guide, I’ll explain how to disassemble the Toshiba Portégé Z30-A to remove and replace the battery, SSD, keyboard, wireless card, RAM, heat sink, cooling fan, speaker, and motherboard.
+In this guide, I will explain how to disassemble the Toshiba Portégé Z30-A to remove the battery, SSD, keyboard, wireless card, RAM, heat sink, cooling fan, speakers, and motherboard.

 Looking for more guides?
 Follow us on Facebook for all the latest repair news.

-Now you can get access to the battery, wireless card, RAM, SSD, DC jack, speaker, heat sink, cooling fan, and motherboard.
+Now you can get access to the battery, wireless card, RAM, SSD, DC jack, speakers, heat sink, cooling fan, and motherboard.

-Remove two screws securing the SSD, and take it away from its slot.
+Remove the two screws securing the SSD, and take it away from its slot.

 The Toshiba Portégé Z30-A comes with a Toshiba 256GB SSD.

-Disconnect two antenna cables, remove one screw securing the wireless card, and you can remove the wireless card.
+Disconnect the two antenna cables, remove the screw securing the wireless card, and you can remove the wireless card.

-Intel® Dual Band Wireless-AC 7260 wireless card with Bluetooth 4.0
+The laptop comes with an Intel Dual Band Wireless-AC 7260 wireless card with Bluetooth 4.0.

-Remove two screws securing the cooling fan.
+Remove the two screws securing the cooling fan and unplug the fan cable.
 Now, the heat sink and cooling fan can be removed.

 Toshiba Portégé Z30-A heat sink and cooling fan